RedPitaya/redpitaya-knowledgebase/learn_fpga/3_vivado_env/tutorfpga2.rst

      .. tab:: Windows

-          Open Vivado and using the TCL console navigate to the extracted folder and make a Vivado project.
+          Open Vivado, and using the TCL console, navigate to the extracted folder and make a Vivado project.
           Alternatively, search for **Vivado HLS 2020.1 Command Prompt** and launch it.

           Navigate to the extracted folder and make a Vivado project: